Lan2Play/PugSharp/README.md

 ### Installation
 * Install [MetaMod 2.0](https://www.sourcemm.net/downloads.php?branch=dev) on your Linux Dedicated Server
 * Download one of our releases including [CounterStrikeSharp by roflmuffin](https://github.com/roflmuffin/CounterStrikeSharp) and the Dotnet Runtime and unpack it to your csgo folder.
+Currently you can find really early alpha releases on our [Actions](https://github.com/Lan2Play/PugSharp/actions) as Artifacts.
 * Have fun and report bugs :D

 ### local development